annomator/annomator_1.0/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+I am open sourcing a box and semantic encoder with codecs and trainers under the apache 2 licence.
+The script and release are a little unconventional but there are several good reasons to do so.
+I am releasing Annomator 0.1 Beta as a working prototype.
+I will be moving towards a 1.0 release when it is more functional.
+I have written the code, codecs and packaged it up to run on many different computers easily using open source tools on the most amount of computers.
+The real focus has been on shifting the focus on annotating and gathering data to the end user.
+The art of wrangling and training will no doubt be helped or handled  by someone with dedicated skills but anyone who can use a paint program and a spreadsheet can be up and running in about 10 minutes.

+The requirements are just Tensorflow, PIL and matplotlib so you can skip the setup if you know what you are doing.
+Jupyter is only used for instructions but have also included a little fix if you install jupyter without conda.
+This has been done so that we can get this thing up and running but am happy to change, take down or remove any sections if needed.
+I have tried to be transparent and apply attributions where possible
+All the guts and glory goes to Google for open sourcing Tensorflow, Slim and the Object Detection API.
+I have included a slice to make the prototype run easily but this is not the recommended installation method.
+Please see the official instrucions for setup and install.
+The requirements are just Tensorflow, PIL and matplotlib so you can skip the setup if you know what you are doing.

+If you move the train.py file out of the legacy folder it will still work with the current version.